Company/Alliance: Statoil / Shell.

 Capture Technology: Post-combustion

-CO2 Fate: Undetermined due to cancellation of EOR plan.
-Previously: 2-2.5 million tonnes of CO2 was going to be used for EOR in Draugen oil field.
+Previously: 2-2.5 million tons of CO2 was going to be used for EOR in Draugen oil field.

 Other Sources and Press Release: